lucasrocha1313/borrow-game-control/README.md

 **How to run the application**

 Inside the root folder of the project run the below commands:
 *docker-compose build*
 *docker-compose up*

+Obs: I found some problems using *docker-compose build*.
+Sometimes it shows the error *"Cannot locate specified Dockerfile"*

 **How to test the API**